Monday, January 2, 2012

 Goodbye, Sweat Rag: Mainstream Beauty Revisited

-I'm grateful for my hiatus from hair products and tools, heels, perfume, make-up, fancy dresses and other beauty enhancers.
+I'm grateful for my year-and-a-half hiatus from hair products and tools, heels, perfume, make-up, fancy dresses and other beauty enhancers.
 Although I have a limitless tolerance for discomfort; for instance, squatting on a ledge to urinate into a hole in the ground in a doorless, ceilingless public urinal under the scorching sun, I realized I'm still a girly girl in the end.
 I guess some things never change – every once in a while it's fun to try (really hard) to look extra pretty.
 Oh, so pretty.

-Happy 2012.
+Happy 2012!

 Tuesday, November 15, 2011